EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-Enforcement In Other Divisions, Regional Counsel, and Environmental Justice/Tribal Office
+Enforcement Programs In Other Divisions, Regional Counsel, and Environmental Justice/Tribal Office

 Superfund Division, Director, Carl Edlund, implements and enforces the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Superfund Amendments and Reauthorization Act (SARA), Brownfields and the Oil Pollution Act (OPA) enforcement.

-Water Quality Protection Division, Director, William Honker, is responsible for regional water programs including wetlands protection enforcement; water quality planning, evaluation and management; water quality monitoring and data assessment; public water supply; groundwater protection; state revolving funds/construction grants; and National Pollutant Discharge Elimination System (NPDES) permit issuance.
+Water Quality Protection Division, Director, William Honker, is responsible for regional water programs including wetlands protection enforcement; water quality planning, evaluation and management; water quality monitoring and data assessment; public water supply; groundwater protection; state revolving funds/construction grants; and NPDES permit issuance.

-of Regional Counsel, Regional Counsel, Suzanne Murray, is responsible for the legal aspects of federal enforcement actions working with the CAED director and reports directly to the Office of Enforcement and Compliance Assurance (OECA).
+of Regional Counsel, Acting Regional Counsel, Cheryl Seager, is responsible for the legal aspects of federal enforcement actions working with the CAED director and reports directly to the Office of Enforcement and Compliance Assurance (OECA).

 Ben Harrison, Deputy Regional Counsel, is responsible for advising on the legal sufficiency of permits, program delegation to the States, grants, Freedom of Information Act inquiries/requests, National Environmental Policy Act, general law, personnel and ethics issues, as well as providing official legal interpretation of Agency regulations.

-Office of Environmental Justice and Tribal Affairs, Director, Jeannine Hale, works closely with Indian tribal nations and Environmental Justice communities to facilitate culturally sensitive communication and find non-paternalistic solutions to their environmental challenges.
+Office of Environmental Justice and Tribal Affairs, Director, Arturo Blanco, works closely with Indian tribal nations and Environmental Justice communities to facilitate culturally sensitive communication and find non-paternalistic solutions to their environmental challenges.